revving-ai/vLLM-k8s-operator/README.md

 ## Overview ✨

-The **vllm-k8s-operator** provides Kubernetes-native automation for deploying and managing vLLM models with a focus on scalability, configurability, and optimized resource usage.
-With support for custom configuration, flexible deployment options, and seamless integration with existing Kubernetes workflows, this operator makes it easy for platform teams and DevOps engineers to manage vLLMs at scale.
+The **vllm-k8s-operator** provides Kubernetes-native automation for deploying and managing vLLM models with a focus on scalability, configurability, and automated inference optimization.
+You can define your model requirements as Kubernetes manifests, and the operator will deploy those models with the optimal settings to bring them to life

 ---

 ## Features 🔍

 - **Seamless Deployment**: Quickly deploy vLLM models on Kubernetes using CRDs.
-- **Scalable Management**: Scale replicas effortlessly to meet demand.
+- **Autoscaling**: Scale replicas effortlessly to meet demand.
-- **Customizable Configurations**: Easily configure model parameters, ports, GPU utilization, and more.
-- **Resource Optimization**: Efficiently use GPU and memory resources.
+- **GPU Optimization**: Efficiently use GPU and memory resources.
-- **Open-Source Community**: Join and contribute to a vibrant community of developers.

 ---